ethereum/populus/docs/gotchas.rst

 [44] The contract's Constructor runs only once **when the contract is created**, and can't be called again.
 The constructor is optional.

-[45] Inheritence in Solidity is different.
+[45] Inheritance in Solidity is different.
 Usually you have a Class, a Subclass, each is an independent object you can access.
-In Solidity, the inheritance is more syntatic.
-In the final compilation the compiler **copies the parent class members**, to create the bytecode of the derived contract with the *copied* memebers.
+In Solidity, the inheritance is more syntactic.
+In the final compilation the compiler **copies the parent class members**, to create the bytecode of the derived contract with the *copied* members.
 In this context, ``private`` is just a notion of state variables and functions that the compiler will *not* copy.

 [46] Memory reads are limited to a width of 256 bits, while writes can be either 8 bits or 256 bits wide